 Since its launch, Betterment has attracted a diverse group of users, from young professionals to retirees.
 As the platform has evolved over the years, it has continued attracting a growing number of users drawn to its low-cost, passive investment strategy and user-friendly interface.
 In its early years, Betterment had a few thousand users, but this number grew each year rapidly.

 By 2014, it achieved an impressive milestone of attracting over 50,000 users, making it the first automated investing service to reach this level of popularity.
 By 2019, Betterment’s user base had surged to over 500,000 users; currently, it has over 900,000 users.

 Source: Betterment filings, Radient Analytics

 Betterment’s assets under management (AUM) have experienced significant growth throughout the years.
 By 2014, the company had managed to cross the $1 billion AUM threshold, and in 2017 it became the first independent online financial advisor to reach $10 billion in AUM, due in part to its low minimum balance that attracted a significant number of users to its platform.
-Today, Betterment boasts over $32 billion in assets managed on behalf of its clients.
+As of April 30, 2023, Betterment boasts over $36 billion in assets managed on behalf of its clients.